 The three types of elements are color coded to distinguish them in the Dream Sociomatrix and Dream Sociogram.

 We highly recommend that for your first several interviews you limit yourself to no more than five choosers total and ten chosen elements from the narrative, total.
+That would be say, three or four actions and one or two emotions from the above list.

 Also notice that there can be ambiguity in listing elements.
 For example, while “(telling me I) don’t love her” is an action and can be listed as such, “don’t love her” is a feeling.
 Typically it is enough to just list the feeling element, as feelings are less common than actions in most accounts and elaborations about them often answer questions about their associated actions.

-How deeply should I get into role?
+How deeply should I identify with any character?

 Does it make any difference what characters I choose to interview?